hotsphink/sfink-tools/mozilla.md

 ### Landing

-I update to the appropriate patch.
-Use `hg amend -m` to update the commit message, adding the "r=fitzgen".
-Or if I need to do a bunch of them, I will run `hg che` (or just `hg chistedit`), go to each relevant patch, use 'm' to change the action to 'mess' (short for "message"), 'c' to commit to this histedit action string, and edit the messages in my $EDITOR.

-Now I use chistedit to shuffle my landable patches to the top of the screen (#0 is the changeset directly atop a public changeset).
-Do not reorder them any more than necessary.
-I'll update to the last changeset I want to land, and `hg push mozilla-inbound -r .`.
-(Ok, really I use an 'mi' alias, and :gps magic makes '-r .' the default for mozilla repos.
-So I lied, I do `hg push mi`.)

-Next I'll usually do a final try push.
+I'll usually do a final try push.
 I `cd` to the top of my source checkout, then run:

     % ./mach try <try args>

-If you don't know try syntax, use https://mozilla-releng.net/trychooser/ to construct one.
+If you don't know try syntax, use `mach try chooser` to construct one.
 I've trained my brain to know various ones useful to what I work on, but you can't go too far wrong with

     % ./mach try -b do -p all -u all[x64]

-And this part is another lie; I actually use my `hg trychooser` extension which has a slick curses UI based on a years-old database of try options.
-That I never use anymore.
-I do it manually, with something like

-    % hg trychooser -m 'try: -b do -p all -u all[x64]'

 ### Forking your stack